SHOEGAZEssb/Last.fm-Scrubbler-WPF/README.md

 ![Paste Your Taste](https://i.imgur.com/rYwwFcR.png)

 ### CSV Downloader
 This allows you to download the data of any Last.fm user as a csv file.
-The format of the csv file will be "Artist, Album, Track, Timestamp, Album Artist, Timestamp".
+The format of the csv file will be "Artist, Album, Track, Timestamp, Album Artist, Duration".

 ![CSV Downloader](https://i.imgur.com/itgokSP.png)